tsackton/taelgar/People/Historical Figures/Sembaran Royalty/House of Sewick.md

 ---
 ### The House of Sewick

-The founding royal house of modern Sembara, the House of Sewick ruled between the 1420s and the 1720s.
+The founding royal house of modern [[Sembara]], the House of Sewick ruled between the 1420s and the 1720s.
 A cadet branch, the [[House of Lils]] rules today.

 ```mermaid